git-town/git-town/documentation/development/testing.md

 ## Debugging

-**For Ruby specs:** To see the output of the Git commands run in tests, you can set the `DEBUG_COMMANDS` environment variable while running your specs:
+To see the output of the Git commands run in tests, you can set the `DEBUG_COMMANDS` environment variable while running your specs:

 ```bash
 $ DEBUG_COMMANDS=true cucumber <filename>[:<lineno>]